Celebrating Thanksgiving in France as the French do not celebrate Thanksgiving even though many French settled in North America.

-You’ll find turkeys (une dinde in French; don’t use le dindon as that applies to the living animal); sold all over France so there won’t be a problem sourcing the main ingredient.
+When you go shopping, you’ll find turkeys, une dinde in French (don’t use le dindon as that applies to the living animal), sold all over France so there won’t be a problem sourcing the main ingredient.
 Turkeys are a favorite protein particularly in Licques in North France, which is famous for its annual Turkey Festival held in December.

 Restaurants for Thanksgiving meals

-- Restaurant Verjus, 52, rue de Richelieu, 75001 Paris is the place to book for an up-market Thanksgiving Menu using seasonal ingredients.
+- Restaurant Verjus is the place to reserve a table for an upscale Thanksgiving menu using seasonal ingredients.
 The restaurant typically hosts a Thanksgiving-themed preset tasting menu and wine pairing during Thanksgiving week.
 Restaurant Verjus was opened in 2012 by two Americans who have made this a local favorite as well as a home-from-home for visiting Americans.
-Address: 52, rue de Richelieu, 75001.
+Address: 52, rue de Richelieu, 75001 Paris.

-Main booking telephone number for all Verjus restaurants.
+The main booking telephone number for all Verjus restaurants.
 Tel.: 00 33 (0) 1 42 97 54 40

-- Harry’s New York Bar, 5 rue Daunou, 75002 Paris, Tel.: 00 33 (0)1 42 61 71 14, , open Sunday to Thursday noon to 2am, Friday, Saturday noon to 3am.
-Harry’s Bar was opened on Thanksgiving day, November 26, 1911 by a former American jockey with a New York friend.
+- Harry’s New York Bar: A historic ex-pat institution, Harry’s Bar was opened on Thanksgiving day, November 26, 1911, by a former American jockey with a New York friend.
 The bar has seen many famous faces walk through its doors, including F. Scott Fitzgerald, Jack Dempsey, and Ernest Hemingway.
 It’s a great fun place.

 - Joe Allen: Everybody knows Joe Allen’s, as there are branches throughout the world.
-The Paris version gives you a real Thanksgiving dinner; book way in advance.
+The Paris version gives you a real Thanksgiving dinner, but you must book way in advance.
 Address: 30 rue Pierre Lescot, 75001 Paris, tel.: 00 33 (0)1 42 36 70 13

-- Breakfast in America (BIA) has two diners in Paris, ideal for a casual meal.
-They take no reservations, so turn up early.
-17, rue des Ecoles, 75005 Paris, tel.: 00 33 (0)1 43 54 50 28.
+Address: 17, rue des Ecoles, 75005 Paris, tel.: 00 33 (0)1 43 54 50 28.
 4 rue Malher, 75004 Paris, tel.: 00 33 (0)1 42 72 40 21.

-Thanksgiving Meals outside Paris
+Thanksgiving Meals Outside Paris

 Look for any American-themed bars and restaurants via the website of the city you are visiting.
-Also, check out the various different American organisations scattered throughout France; you’ll be surprised at how many there are.
+Also, check out the various different American organizations scattered throughout France; you’ll be surprised at how many there are.

 - Stars ‘n Bars in Monaco, well-known for their burgers, usually holds a Thanksgiving celebration.
 Reservations by telephone only.
 Address: 6 Quai Antoine 1er, 98000 Monaco, tel.: 00 33 (3) 77 97 97 95 95,